flexycode/CCINCOML_EXERCISES_COM23P/README.md

 - Added some subfolder for exercise no. 4
 - Fixed some line of code via colab

-## [1.6.8] - 2024-03-07
+## [1.6.9] - 2024-03-08
 ### Added
 - Uploaded a documentation for RM file
 - Uploaded New Exercise via Colab
 - Added a Master degree in Professor Ponio's Acknowledgement
 - Added some comment in every funtion that I wrote in my exercise6.ipynb at google colab
+- Uploaded the Final Exercise

 ### Changed
 - Updated the documentation
 - Update some changes in my code in collab